mizael-anthony/mizael-anthony/README.md

 Full-stack developer, 5+ years shipping products to production.
 Started in QA, moved to development, in-house and freelance.

 I deliver in team or solo, from the first API endpoint to the CI/CD pipeline behind it.
 Rails is my foundation.
-Python (Django, FastAPI) and React/Next.js alongside. n8n and Claude Code where they save engineering hours.
+Python and React alongside. n8n and Claude Code where they save engineering hours.

 ---